-This chapter explains how you create procedures and batches for use with Sybase IQ.
+About this chapter This chapter explains how you create procedures and batches for Sybase IQ. or use with

-Procedures store procedural SQL statements in the database for use by all applications.
-They enhance the security, efficiency, and standardization of databases.
-User-defined functions are one kind of procedure that return a value to the calling environment for use in queries and other SQL statements.
-Batches are sets of SQL statements submitted to the database server as a group.
-Many features available in procedures, such as control statements, are also available in batches.
+Procedures store procedural SQL statements in the database for applications.
+They enhance the security, efficiency, and standar databases.
+User-defined functions are one kind of procedure the value to the calling environment for use in queries and other S statements.
+Batches are sets of SQL statements submitted to the server as a group.
+Many features available in procedures, such statements, are also available in batches. dization of at return a QL e database

-For many purposes, server-side JDBC provides a more flexible way to build logic into the database than SQL stored procedures.
-See "Introduction to JDBC" in SQL Anywhere documentation in SQL Anywhere 11.0.1 > SQL Anywhere Server - Programming > SQL Anywhere Data Access APIs > SQL Anywhere JDBC driver.
+For many purposes, server-side JDBC provides a more flexible build logic into the database than SQL stored procedures.
+See "Introduction to JDBC" in SQL Anywhere documentation in S Anywhere 11.0.1 > SQL Anywhere Server - Programming > Anywhere Data Access APIs > SQL Anywhere JDBC driver.
+SQL

+Contents Торіс Baga

-Topic Page
+• Page

 Overview of procedures 2

 Benefits of procedures 2

 Introduction to procedures 2

 Introduction to user-defined functions 7

 Introduction to batches 9

 Control statements 9

 Structure of procedures 10

 Returning results from procedures 12

 Using cursors in procedures 14

 Errors and warnings in procedures 15

 Using the EXECUTE IMMEDIATE statement in procedures 18

 Transactions and savepoints in procedures 18

 Tips for writing procedures 18

 Statements allowed in batches 20

 Using IQ UTILITIES to create your own stored procedures 21